-\end{prop} \begin{proof} We write $\mu_j=a_j+b_ji$ for each $j$.
-It can be easily seen that $K$ has the same eigenvalues as
+All $B_i$ and $C_j$ are mutually independent from each other. \end{proposition} \begin{proof} We write $\mu_j=a_j+b_ji$ for each $j$ hence $K$ has the same eigenvalues as

 where each $M_j$ is the $2\times 2$ matrix $ $.
-It is straightforward to show that each $M_j$ is a DPP kernel by using Proposition \ref{prop: Block_sign_alternate} or by directly computing the associated probabilities.
-Therefore, by Proposition \ref{prop: Block_triangle} the matrix $\tilde K$ is a DPP kernel and if $X\sim DPP(K)$ then $|X|$ has the same distribution has the sum of independent random variables $B_i\sim b(\lambda_i)$ and $C_j$ where $C_j$ is the number of points of a DPP with kernel $M_j$ hence
+It is straightforward to see that each $M_j$ is a DPP kernel by directly computing the associated probabilities.
+Therefore, by Proposition \ref{prop: Already_proved} \ref{subprop: Block_diag} the matrix $\tilde K$ is a DPP kernel and if $X\sim \DPP(K)$ then $|X|$ has the same distribution has the sum of independent random variables $B_i\sim b(\lambda_i)$ and $C_j$, where $C_j$ is the number of points of a DPP with kernel $M_j$ giving us

 \end{proof}